 This recipe is a two-stage process using a traditional Italian overnight fermentation called a biga.
 Make the biga 12-18 hours before you need it.
 This dough is very soft and it’s easiest to knead it with an electric mixer.
 If you’re attempting it by hand, see the tips above.

 all of the biga

 *Also known as ‘high grade’ flour, protein level 10.5-13%

 Step 1: Add all the ingredients and two-thirds of the water to a mixing bowl.
-If you’re kneading it by hand, see our tips on page 50.
+If you’re kneading it by hand, see the tips above.
 If you’re using a machine, mix on the slowest speed for 5 minutes.
 Then, switch to the fast speed and mix for a further 8 minutes until it’s starting to look smooth.
 During the fast speed mix, slowly add the rest of the water.
 When mixed, the dough will be very soft, smooth and silky.